A pragmatic assessment of disruptive potential in financial services

 Fintechs have defined the direction, shape, and pace of change across almost every financial services subsector.
 While they may not dominate the industry today, they have laid the foundation for future disruption.

-- Data monetisation: Financial institutions are starting to use a combination of data strategies to follow the lead of tech firms in data monetisation.
+Financial institutions are starting to use a combination of data strategies to follow the lead of tech firms in data monetization.